timjacksonm/Depiction-App/README.md

 ## Installation

+- You will need to fork this repository.
+- Clone the repository locally.
+- Install dependencies with `npm install`
+- Run in your terminal `npm start` or `expo start` so you have a live local host version running.

-Two Options Available to get this app up and running on your phone/simulator
+At this point you have two options available to get this app up and running.

 <details>
 <summary>Expo Go app for IOS and Android (fastest method)</summary>